 There is Much More Beauty than just the Amalfi Coast

 The mention of Southern Italy is almost synonymous with the idea of travelling the Amalfi Coast and the Cinque Terre.
 While the Amalfi Coast is incredibly beautiful, it definitely suffers from the effects of over-tourism and it certainly isn’t the only breathtaking spot in the region.

 The funny thing is that while all of the tourists flock to the Amalfi Coast during their Italy itineraries, the Italians go to the beach towns on the other side of Naples.
 For instance, they head to the beach town of Bacoli or sail out to the islands of Ischia and Procida.

 By all means, stop by the Amalfi Coast and cross it off your bucket list, but try and keep your schedule and your mind open to discovering other wonderful, more underrated areas of Southern Italy.

-The coastal town of Lecce is stunning, as are many of the medieval hilltop settlements in Puglia.
+The coastal town of Lecce is stunning, as is the settlement of Gallipoli and many of the medieval hilltop settlements in Puglia.
 These spots are well worth adding to your radar when planning a trip to Italy.

 Nobody Really Cares if You Order a Cappuccino After 11 am

 Italians don’t really drink cappuccinos after midday.
 They are considered more of a breakfast drink.

 That said, nobody really cares if you want to order a cappuccino at 9 am 1 pm, 11 pm, etc. Honestly, no one gives a damn.